-This study also reported that bergamot improved vasodilation of the blood vessels.
-In other words, the blood vessels more easily opened up to allow for better blood flow.
-Because of this finding, I predict this compound may one day be used in “male performance” and “pre workout” supplements.”
+This study also reported bergamot improved vasodilation of the blood vessels.
+In other words, the blood vessels open up more easily to allow for better blood flow.
+Because of this finding, I predict this compound may one day be used in “male performance” and “pre-workout” supplements.”

-In a 2013 study published in the International Journal of Cardiology that lasted 30 days, 1000 mg of bergamot, given to people with high cholesterol levels, was shown to significantly reduce total cholesterol, LDL cholesterol (bad cholesterol) and triglycerides while, at the same time, raising HDL (good cholesterol).
+Italian researchers conducted another investigation where 77 people with high cholesterol were given 1000 mg of bergamot for 30 days.
+Results showed significantly reduce total cholesterol, LDL cholesterol (bad cholesterol) and triglycerides while, at the same time, raising HDL (good cholesterol).

 - The average total cholesterol dropped from 278 to 191.

 - Levels of LDL decreased from an average of 191 to 113.